mxagar/mlops_aws/ml_aws/ML_School_AWS.md

 # Machine Learning School with AWS

+Participants: more than 50, I think close to 100.

 This guide started as a collection of notes after following the cohort-based course [Machine Learning School](https://svpino.gumroad.com/l/mlp) by [Santiago Valderrama](https://twitter.com/svpino) .

 The forked Github repository with the code is this one: